ermongroup/cs228-notes/preliminaries/introduction/index.md

 At the same time, probabilistic modeling is widely used throughout machine learning and in many real-world applications.
 These techniques can be used to solve problems in fields as diverse as medicine, language processing, vision, and many others.

-This combination of elegant theory and powerful applications makes graphical models one of the most fascinating topics in modern artificial intelligence and computer science{% sidenote 1 'The 2011 Turing award (considered to be the "Nobel prize of computer science") was recently awarded to [Judea Pearl](http://amturing.acm.org/award_winners/pearl_2658896.cfm) for founding the field of probabilistic graphical modeling.'%}.
+This combination of elegant theory and powerful applications makes graphical models one of the most fascinating topics in modern artificial intelligence and computer science{% include sidenote.html id='note_turing' note='The 2011 Turing award (considered to be the "Nobel prize of computer science") was recently awarded to [Judea Pearl](http://amturing.acm.org/award_winners/pearl_2658896.cfm) for founding the field of probabilistic graphical modeling.' %}.

 ## Probabilistic modeling